api-platform/core/docs/adr/0003-uri-variables.md

 }
 ```

-Note that the above is a shortcut for: `new UriVariable(targetClass: Employee::class, inverseProperty: 'company')`
+Note that the above is a shortcut for: `new UriVariable(targetClass: Employee::class, targetProperty: 'company')`

 Corresponding DQL: